-Value of franking credits (gamma - γ)
+10.4.4.6.
+Value of franking credits (gamma - $\gamma$ )

-Barwon Water accepts the Essential Services Commission proposes to adopt a value of 0.50 for gamma and notes this is consistent with the value assumed in all of the Essential Services Commission's regulatory decisions to date.
-We also note recent regulatory decisions have employed a gamma value of 0.5, except for Independent Pricing and Regulatory Tribunal, which uses a range between 0.3 and 0.5 to reflect both the uncertainty surrounding the value investors attach to imputation tax credits, as well as the different franking credit distribution rates of companies.
+Barwon Water accepts the Essential Services Commission's adoption of 0.50 for gamma and notes this is consistent with the value assumed in all of the Essential Services Commission's regulatory decisions to date.
+Barwon Water also notes recent regulatory decisions have employed a gamma value of 0.50.